 Rules Examples 1.
 Label two- and three-word verb forms as a single verb.
-My sister is studying French this semester.
-W My brother has been living in Mexico since last year.
+V My sister is studying French this semester.
+V My brother has been living in Mexico since last year.
 2. Label only main verb forms as verbs.
-Do not label infinitives (that is, verb forms which begin with to).
+Do not label infinitives (that is, verb forms which begin with to ).
 My grandmother wants to live in Florida.
-V Florida is a nice place to live 3.
-Do not label verb forms that are used as adjectives or nouns.
+3. Do not label verb forms that are used as adjectives or nouns.
 A duck is swimming in the hotel swimming pool.